 - A third of the light diminished (verse 12), possibly due to a disruption of our atmosphere that will not allow the light of the sun or moon to reach the earth’s surface.

 - Scorching heat from the sun (Revelation 16:9)—yes, intense global warming.

-But when these events occur, many people still won’t change their lives (Revelation 9:20-21; 16:9, 11), likely because they will reject the existence of God and because they will consider these climate disasters to be natural occurrences that have no connection to human conduct.
+But when these events occur, many people still won’t change their lives (Revelation 9:20-21; 16:9, 11).
+Why?
+Because they will continue to reject God's existence and will consider these climate disasters to be natural occurrences.

 The irony is that the premise behind the modern climate change movement is that climate change is intrinsically linked to mankind’s behavior.
 It is absolutely true that man has negatively impacted the environment of this earth, but what many miss is that the catastrophe that will come will be primarily because of man’s evil and sins.

-(Note: We are not saying the issue of carbon emissions should be ignored or that it is not a legitimate issue that should be responsibly dealt with by human beings.
+(Note: We are not saying that man’s role in damaging the environment should be totally ignored.
 What we are saying is that the most important issue we should be alarmed by is the moral and spiritual decline of humanity.)

 A problem of extremes

 The problem with the modern climate change debate is that it is dominated by extremes.

 When we look at climate-change activists, many seem to have elevated their advocacy of the planet to the level of a religion, where earth is viewed as a sort of mother goddess.
 Some consider the extreme environmentalists as forming an alarmist religion.
 (For more insight on this trend, read our blog post on “The Rise in Religiouslike Zeal for Nonreligious Causes.”)